Self Sabotage: The Neural Circuits Behind Self Defeating Behavior

 As we delved into her experience, it became clear that Leeza had become her own worst enemy, internalizing every criticism as a fundamental flaw in her character.
 Our work together focused on rewiring her neural pathways to view criticism not as a personal attack, but as valuable information for growth and improvement.

-Using cutting-edge neurofeedback techniques, we targeted the areas of her brain associated with self-worth and resilience.
+Using cutting-edge brain-training protocols, we targeted the areas of her brain associated with self-worth and resilience.
 I challenged Leeza to confront her deepest fears about inadequacy, guiding her through exercises that helped her separate her intrinsic value from external evaluations.

 A pivotal moment came when Leeza realized that basing her self-worth on performance reviews was akin to building her house on shifting sands.
 Leeza actually self-imploded and became her absolute own worst enemy!
 Through intensive cognitive restructuring, she learned to anchor her sense of self in her values, skills, and potential for growth rather than in fleeting assessments.